-Fort Lauderdale Non-Police Violating Fourth Amendment Attorney
+Fort Lauderdale Non-Police Violating Fourth Amendment Attorneys

 The Fourth Amendment provides all residents in the United States with certain protections.
 Mainly, this part of the U.S. Constitution limits the authority of police officers to search people or their property, and also places certain restrictions on law enforcement when making arrests.
 These limits are the foundation of the law on search and seizures in Fort Lauderdale, and everywhere else in the country.